 Some people expected property prices to fall due to the Corona crisis.
-However, this picture has not materialised so far.
-Although demand was somewhat more restrained at the beginning of the pandemic, there is now little sign of buyers holding back.
-On the contrary: demand is vigorous.
-Real estate represents a stable investment in times of volatile markets, and Corona has driven "home" the message "home sweet home.
+However, this picture has not materialized so far.
+Although demand was somewhat more restrained at the beginning of the pandemic, there are now hardly any signs of buying restraint.
+On the contrary, demand is vigorous.
+Real estate represents a stable investment in times of volatile markets, and Corona has driven "home" the message "home sweet home”.

 The demand for real estate exceeds the supply.
-This should continue to drive property prices in Berlin upwards in the future.
-An indicator of this is the vacancy rate of apartments, which is extremely low in Berlin.
-The latest data show a vacancy rate in Berlin of only 0.8 percent in 2018.
-For comparison: In 2003 – the vacancy rate was still 5.1 percent.
+This is likely to continue to drive up property prices in Berlin in the future.
+One indicator of this is the vacancy rate for apartments, which is extremely low in Berlin.
+The latest data show a vacancy rate in Berlin of just 0.8 percent in 2019.
+By comparison, the vacancy rate in 2003 was still 5.1 percent.
 This clearly shows the high level of immigration in Berlin.
 The national average vacancy rate currently stands at 2.8 percent.

 Purchase fees in Berlin

-Anyone buying a property in Berlin shouldn't ignore the additional costs of the purchase.
-In addition to the property price, there are other fees for the notary, land registry, property transfer tax and the real estate agent.
+Anyone buying an apartment in Berlin shouldn't ignore the additional costs of the purchase.
+In addition to the property price, there are other fees for the notary, land registry, property transfer tax, and the real estate agent.
 The amount of these costs varies from state to state.